surullabs/ghostgres/README.md

 standalone PostgreSQL cluster.
 It comes with the following features for ease of use

-   * Initialization of a fresh PostgreSQL cluster at a chosen location.
+   * Initialization of a fresh PostgreSQL cluster at a chosen location using initdb.
    * Cloning an existing installation for fast test startup times.
    * Controlling configuration of the cluster at initialization time.

+The easiest way to use Ghostgres is to allow it to create a default template for your version of postgres.
+This is done in the Ghostgres package directory and is never modified.
+All future clusters are created by copying this directory tree to a new location and starting a postgres server from there.
+This takes 10s of ms vs 2 to 3 seconds to run initdb.

 ## Documentation and Examples